 Mentally, I am aware of when I need to rest and slow down.

 I don’t diet at all.
 I run and swim a few times a week.
-And I run my own business, so I don’t feel guilty for eating a leftover fish finger off my kid’s plate and I still rock a bright dress and lippie.
+And I run my own business, so I don’t feel guilty for eating a leftover fish finger off my kid’s plate.
+I still rock a bright dress and lippie.